Mayonezyck/ShelfReader/README.md

 --------------------------------------------

 New Approach on the shelf checking, inspired by professor Islam.
-Professor Islam suggested that this problem seems like a perfect fit for looking in an "edit distance" way.
+Professor Islam suggested that this problem seems like a perfect fit for looking in an ***"edit distance"*** way.

+One Levenshtein matrix will be generated, based on the requried book list and the other matrix would be of the same size but binary, indicating the matching items' locations in the Levenshtein matrix.

+using these two matrices, instructions can be generated backwards from the matrix. the priority of proceeding the matrix is: current > replacing -> adding == removing